When you hire a car / van / motorhome

 you may find though is that if you take the additional

-up paying a lot of money for the additional peace of
+end up paying a lot of money for the additional

-mind of knowing that you are adequately insured.
+peace of mind of knowing that you are adequately

 You

-the equivalent insurance offered by the car hire company.
+than the equivalent insurance offered by the car

 Even